omni-us/jsonargparse/DOCUMENTATION.rst

     >>> parser.parse_args(["--op0", "val0", "subcomm2", "--op2", "val2"])  # doctest: +IGNORE_RESULT
     Namespace(op0='val0', subcommand='subcomm2', subcomm2=Namespace(op2='val2'))

-Parsing config files with :py:meth:`.ArgumentParser.parse_path` or :py:meth:`.ArgumentParser.parse_string` is also possible.
+Parsing config files with :meth:`parse_path <.ArgumentParser.parse_path>` or :meth:`parse_string <.ArgumentParser.parse_string>` is also possible.
 The config file is not required to specify a value for ``subcommand``.
 For the example parser above a valid YAML would be:

 .. code-block:: yaml